 When her Cricut comes in I’ll be heading over to her house to help her set it up but the following accessories are the ones I wish I had when I started on my first project and I think every Cricut Beginner really needs to get started.

-(If you buy something through the affiliate links in this post I earn a small commission which helps me to keep bringing you FREE tutorials and DIY Projects.
+(If you buy something through the affiliate links in this post I earn a small commission which helps me to keep bringing you FREE Content Driven SEO strategies and tutorials.
 Plus it doesn't cost you anything extra.)

 # 1 Cricut Accessory would have to be the Cricut Mats (a 12 x 12 Standard Grip mat, the green one, should have come with your machine)